A Bit of Fatherly Advice About Online Etiquette

 2) Be authentic, but avoid oversharing.

-There’s a lot of buzz in the social media community about being authentic and transparent in your interactions.
-I too prefer to engage online with real humans who share their true selves.
+The social media community has a lot of buzz about being authentic and transparent in your interactions.
+I, too, prefer to engage online with real humans who share their true selves.
 Yet, you have to assume that everyone is listening and consider how your words might be perceived by prospective employers, your children, and even your grandmother.

 Be real, be yourself, and show your sense of humor.
 Share your joys and your disappointments.
 But keep it clean and protect yourself by not oversharing.
 If you wouldn’t say it in public, you shouldn’t share it online.
 There are some things we just don’t need to know.